Are dementia and Alzheimer’s the same thing?

 Brain changes and plasticity

-The brain has remarkable plasticity—an ability to adapt and rewire itself throughout life and despite damage.
+The brain has remarkable plasticity or an ability to adapt and rewire itself throughout life and despite damage.
 In dementia, toxic proteins, chronic inflammation, and loss of brain-derived neurotrophic factor (BDNF) reduce this adaptability.
-Yet even in the later stages of dementia, the brain keeps working hard to adapt and compensate — for example, gestures and facial expressions replace words, familiar ways of interacting trigger reconnection within families, music triggers memories and emotion.
+A 2026 multimodal integrative review confirmed that adaptive neuroplasticity emerges from the coordinated interaction of neurotrophic signalling including BDNF, and that behavioural enrichment, physical activity, and cognitive training enhance these biomarkers, creating a bidirectional loop between experience and neural adaptability (Neyra Chauca et al., 2026).
+Even in the later stages of dementia, the brain keeps working hard to adapt and compensate, for example, gestures and facial expressions replace words, familiar ways of interacting trigger reconnection within families, music triggers memories and emotion.
+Music is unique in its powerful ability to elicit both memories and emotions, providing an important link to an individual's past and a means of nonverbal communication with carers (Särkämö, 2022).
 Living with cognitive change isn’t just about decline, it’s about a person’s strengths and adaptive abilities that remain!

 Genes and lifestyle